hassam93/bootstrap-portfolio/README.md

 * 1.1
   * Updated and added information in portfolio.
 And updated contact form php file so that it works for my site
 * 1.2
   * Added in a new portfolio.
 Updated canonical link for SEO purposes.
-Added a .htaccess file for HTTPS redirect purposes.
+Added a .htaccess file for HTTPS redirect purposes, and added a sitemap for better indexing